Obituary of Michael A. Evanciew

 Butch is survived by his children, Amie and Martin Robinson of Cold Brook, Alicia Evanciew of Rome, and Michael Evanciew and Sandi Havens of Lee Center; sisters and brothers in law, Virginia and Donald Niemetz of Rome, Julie and Edward Aikens of Rome; brothers and sisters in law, Charles Jr, and Virginia Evanciew of Lee Center, and John and Carol Evanciew of Rome; grandchildren, Nicholas, Nolan, Ayden and Adilynn; great friend, Ron Harris; his beloved dog, Blue; and many nieces and nephews.
 He was predeceased by a sister, Millicent Wampfler.

 Funeral services will be held on Thursday at 6:00 PM, at the Barry Funeral Home, 807 W. Chestnut Street.

-Relatives and friends may call at the funeral home from 4 to 6 PM, prior to the funeral service.To plant a tree in memory of Michael Evanciew, please visit Tribute Store
+Relatives and friends may call at the funeral home from 4 to 6 PM, prior to the funeral service.To plant a beautiful memorial tree in memory of Michael Evanciew, please visit our Tree Store